Prime Minister of India – Notes [GK PDF]

 Article 78Duties of Prime Minister and Council of Ministers

-Pursuant to Article 75 (3), the Union Cabinet is jointly responsible to the Legislature.
+Under Article 75 (3), the Union Cabinet is jointly responsible to the Legislature.

-Pursuant to Article 75 (2), the Union Cabinet is jointly responsible to the Prime Minister.
+According to Article 75 (2), the Union Cabinet is jointly responsible to the Prime Minister.

 The 39th Amendment to the Constitution (in 1975) states that Parliament shall set up a body to resolve disputes over the election of the Prime Minister and the Speaker of the Legislative Assembly.